-Facility needs are identified, and a six-year finance plan is developed, in section VI-10 for the following County-owned-and-operated facilities.
+Facility needs are identified, and a six-year finance plan is developed, in section VI-10 for the following County-owned-and-operated facilities. -Finance plans for sewer service in the Befair Urban Growth Area also found in Section 11 - Financial Impact Evaluation of the Belfair/Lower Hood Canal Water Reclamation Facility Plan Supplemental Information.

 - Sewer

 - Water

-- Parks and recreation
+- · Parks and recreation

 - Stormwater

 This section also includes the results of facility planning efforts completed by the County for County administrative buildings, police and criminal justice facilities, and solid waste facilities.
 Financing needs and options are included for these facilities as well.
+The section appendix includes the capital facilities plans for Grapeview, Hood Canal, North Mason, Pioneer, and Shelton School Districts, to facilitate orderly growth and coordination in the provision of future capital facility needs.